 Suzuki-rōshi: Seven hundred million?
 Is that all?
 [Laughs, laughter.]
 It is still pretty big [laughs] number so I cannot figure out.
-But-so many times do we changed in one day.
-So-if so, and if it is actually so, so I don't exist in this way, even for a moment.
-We say "moment after moment," but more than that it changes like the strips [?] on the-characters on the train [?].
-Looks like, you know, always in the same way, but it is not.
+But-so many times do we change in one day.
+If it is actually so, I don't exist in this way, even for a moment.
+We say "moment after moment," but more than that it changes like the strips-characters on the train.
+Looks like always in the same way, but it is not.
 Always changing.
 It is turning.
 It is result of countless combustion.

-So, you know, we-I exist and I don't exist.
-That is so true [?].
-So from -because we are changing moment after moment, I don't exist.
+So, I exist and I don't exist.
+That is so true.
+So because we are changing moment after moment, I don't exist.
 But, at the same time, it looks like, and people understand that I am existing here and you are listening.
-This is a game and explanation so that you-so that I won't convince you [laughs].
+This is a game and explanation so that I won't convince you [laughs].
 This is just explanation, but it is so.
 So we say we do not exist.
 When we say so, we are in utter darkness, all over, in utter darkness.
 When I say, "I exist here and you exist there," it is light of being.
 And when we say, "Nothing exists," that is light of non-being.
 Again, this is just thinking mind.
 The actual feeling-feeling of reality is beyond our thinking mind.
 Only ...
 [Sentence not finished.
 Tape turned over.]

 ... or, there is no idea of existence or no existence.
 It is not necessary to say or not necessary to be bothered by this kind of talking.
-But only to encourage your practice-my practice-I am explaining it so that you-you give up your superficial understanding of, "My [1 word] doesn't exist, but [1 word] exist."
+But only to encourage your practice-my practice-I am explaining it so that you give up your superficial understanding of, "My [1 word] doesn't exist, but [1 word] exist."
 That is very superficial understanding.

 Okay.
 Some more questions?
 Do you have some question over there?
-I may feel good if me-if you ask me question; it means you are [laughs] listening to me [laughs].
+I may feel good if you ask me question; it means you are [laughs] listening to me [laughs].
 My voice reach to you.
 Do you feel strange to be at this kind of lecture?
-I want to-I want to disturb you [laughs, laughter], disturb your busy thinking mind-destroy your, you know, rigid-rigid-rigidness of your thinking-way of thinking.
+I want to disturb you [laughs, laughter], disturb your busy thinking mind-destroy your rigid way of thinking.
 Do you have some question?
 Hai.